 M. C. Escher, Reptiles, 1943

 Rather than attempting to explain this phenomenon away in the form of a dismissal (as so much twentieth century philosophy has done), it is the task of any philosopher who cares about humanity to produce an account that explains the coming into being of the subject and the subjective and accord the subject their urgently needed place in the universe.
 As stated in the Reloading Humanism mission statement, we must return to a more Renaissance orientated view of ourselves and our place in the world.
 In both her books, Wolf argues that we were never born to read, rather reading is a culturally acquired activity that must be nurtured and fostered.
 If a truly humanist vision of what a human being is, is to be formulated and embraced, it must emphasise that we are deep readers.
-As Isiah observes, “The Word of the Lord is for ever” and in the case of Saint Vitus, the Patron saint of Krems’ sumptously opulent Baroque church (also known as the “Cathedral of the Wachau”), in addition to his martyr’s palm the Saint is sometimes shown holding a book.
-Most commonly though, he is depicted standing in a vat of oil, this being the method of torment by which the Roman Emperor, Diocletian, intended that he should die and a sculpture on display at museum krems shows the Saint’s upper body superimposed onto his instrument of torture.
+Here a visual analogy is provided by the Saint Vitus, the patron saint of Krems parish church.
+In addition to his martyr’s palm, Saint Vitus is sometimes shown holding a book.
+Most commonly though, he is depicted standing in a vat of oil, this being the method of torment by which the Roman Emperor, Diocletian, intended that he should die and a sculpture on display at Museum Krems shows the Saint’s upper body superimposed onto his instrument of torture.

 Deep in prayer, Vitus is utterly unperturbed and was supposedly rescued from his fate by a swarm of angles.
 Carved in wood, the work is a masterpiece of northern Renaissance art and shows the focused concentration of which the human spirit is capable.
 This is where we go when we read and this is where we go when we focus our thoughts and become so oblivious to our surroundings that we are transported to another world.
 Entitled, Reader Come Home, Wolf’s book is an entreaty for readers to return to this space, where, over the last two and a half thousand years the modern human soul has been at home.